Helping you grow closer to God

 Why is it that as soon as we get that house, that job, that car, that, "you-fill-in-the-blank," the shine wears off so quickly - the horizon just keeps moving, and we never really experience peace?
 In this series, Chip unmasks a vicious opponent that's constantly poised to steal our peace and create an all-consuming discontent.
 If you’re ready for a spiritual journey of adventure and an intimacy with God like you’ve never known before, this series, from Philippians, Chapter 4, is the road map you're looking for.More from this series

-Peace is a gift and it’s a choice.
+The title of this series is called I Choose Peace because peace is a gift and it’s a choice.
 And you can have it if you have never had it, but here is what I can also tell you, as a follower of Jesus, I experience that peace and I have actually figured out ways to quench it so I don’t experience it.